TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Experiments

 \subsubsection{Baselines}

 We evaluate TriDF against various 3D scene representations, including implicit representations like NeRF \cite{mildenhall2020nerf}, hybrid representations TriMipRF \cite{hu2023tri} and ImMPI \cite{wu2022remote}, and explicit representations 3DGS \cite{kerbl20233d}.
-We also compare with state-of-the-art few-shot novel view synthesis methods: DietNeRF \cite{jain2021putting}, DSNeRF \cite{deng2022depth}, PixelNeRF \cite{yu2021pixelnerf}, RegNeRF \cite{niemeyer2022regnerf}, and FreeNeRF \cite{yang2023freenerf}.
-For a fair comparison, we generate initial point clouds from training view images for 3DGS and fine-tune PixelNeRF on each scene.
+We also compare with state-of-the-art few-shot novel view synthesis methods: DietNeRF \cite{jain2021putting}, DSNeRF \cite{deng2022depth}, PixelNeRF \cite{yu2021pixelnerf}, RegNeRF \cite{niemeyer2022regnerf}, FreeNeRF \cite{yang2023freenerf}, and FrugalNeRF \cite{lin2025frugalnerf}.
+Besides, we compare with advanced 3DGS few-shot methods, including FSGS \cite{zhu2024fsgs} and CoR-GS \cite{zhang2024cor}.
+For a fair comparison, we generate initial point clouds from training view images for 3DGS-based methods and fine-tune PixelNeRF on each scene.
 Similar to previous novel view synthesis approaches, we report the average PSNR, SSIM, and LPIPS for all methods.
-To evaluate model efficiency, we also report the average training time per scene for each model.
+To evaluate model efficiency, we also report the average training time per scene for each model and the rendering speed.